1946 Indianapolis 500: Sunday May 19

 Time trials was scheduled for 12:00 p.m. to 7:30 p.m.
 A crowd of 40,000-60,000 spectators arrived but not a single car made a qualifying attempt.
 High winds kept most cars off the track early on, and later rain washed out most of remainder of the afternoon.
 Some cars did practice, but when the rains came, most spectators departed.
 Officials announced that Monday May 20 would be designated for qualifying, in order to make up for lost track time over the weekend.

 Monday May 20

 After weather interfered on Sunday, officials made Monday May 20 available for qualifications.
 Three cars completed runs in front of a small crowd of only 3,000 spectators.
 Ted Horn (driving Wilbur Shaw's 1940 winning car) was the fastest of the day.
 Horn's car, prepared by "Cotton" Henning, ran two identical laps, and put him on the inside of row three.

 Officials announced that Tuesday May 21 would not be available for qualifications.

 Tuesday May 21

-Charles VanAcker crashed.
+Charles Van Acker crashed.
 Duke Nalon made an exhibition run.